pagkly/Zed/Investopedia/Investing/Enterprise Multiple.md

 Enterprise multiples can vary depending on the industry.
 It is reasonable to expect higher enterprise multiples in high-growth industries (e.g. biotech) and lower multiples in industries with slow growth (e.g. railways).

-Enterprise value (EV) is a measure of the economic value of a company.
+Enterprise value (EV) is a measure of the [[Economic Value]] of a company.
 It is frequently used to determine the value of the business if it is acquired.
 It is considered to be a better valuation measure for M&A than a market cap since it includes the debt an acquirer would have to assume and the cash they'd receive.

 ## Example of How to Use Enterprise Multiple